Shinzo Abe: Out of office (2007–2012)

 While serving as a member of the Japanese Diet, Abe visited Taiwan in 2010 and 2011.
-There he met with president Ma Ying-jeou, former president Lee Teng-hui and future president Tsai Ing-wen, who was then the leader of the pro-independence Democratic Progressive Party.
+There he met with president Ma Ying-jeou, former president Lee Teng-hui and future president Tsai Ing-wen, who was then the leader of the Democratic Progressive Party.
 Ma described Abe as "the ROC's best friend" and said Abe was the third generation of his family to have close ties with the Republic of China.
 Abe also visited the National Revolutionary Martyrs' Shrine, a shrine dedicated to the war dead of the Republic of China, including those who died in the Second Sino-Japanese War.
 Abe later revealed that the illness that contributed to ending his first term as prime minister was ulcerative colitis, but that he recovered due to access to a drug, Asacol, that was previously unavailable in Japan.